 I love when people come to visit but I hate the deep clean that I need to give my house before everyone shows up and worse, I hate the stress that it creates.
+Like the checking our roofing if there’s a leak and realized I have to call roofing contractors to have it fixed.
 It’s like a buzz kill for my holiday spirit.
 So this year, I am not going to worry about the deep clean.
 I am going to clean my house and if it looks lived in and loved on during the holidays, even better.
 Deep breaths.

 If you are a clean freak, Type-A, obsessive/compulsive cleaner like I am here are a few tips and tricks to keep your house looking company worthy all year.

 - To pick up small pieces of broken glass, press pieces of bread onto the affected area.

 - To get blood out of fabrics, use hydrogen peroxide.
 Apply it directly to the stain and then launder in the washing machine.

 - To clean the bottom of the iron, sprinkle salt on the ironing board and iron back and forth.

 - To clean a microwave oven, add four tablespoons of lemon juice to one cup of water in a microwave-safe bowl.
 Boil for five minutes in the microwave, allowing the steam to condense on the inside walls of the oven.
 Then wipe them with a soft cloth

 - To remove fingerprints from stainless-steel appliances, place a small amount of baby oil on a napkin and wipe the affected areas.
 The fingerprints will just wipe away.